 Rik was born in Minnesota, earned a BA from Carleton College in 1964, and a PhD in Psychology from McGill in 1968.
 He joined the University of Vermont faculty that year, and chaired the Department of Psychology from 1975 to 1987.
-He mentored 31 Masters and Doctoral students, bers include many still active in the sociand served on the committees of 20 additional theses and dissertations.
+He menand served on the committees of 20 additional theses and dissertations.